SirVer/ultisnips/doc/examples/autojump-if-empty/README.md

 # Autojump from tabstop when it's empty

-UltiSnips offers enough API to support automatic jump from one tabstop to another when some condition is encountered.
+UltiSnips offers enough API to support automatic jump from one tabstop to another, when some condition is met.

-One example of applying that behaviour is jump on the next placeholder when current becomes empty when user types `<BS>` or another erase sequence when tabstop is active.
+One example of applying this behaviour is to jump to the next placeholder when the current one becomes empty, when the user types <kbd>BackSpace</kbd> or another erase sequence while the tabstop is active.

-Let's imagine, that we have following snippet:
+Let's imagine, that we have the following snippet:

 ![snippet](https://raw.githubusercontent.com/SirVer/ultisnips/master/doc/examples/autojump-if-empty/snippet.gif)

-First placeholder, surrounded by braces, can be erased by user, but then surrounding quotes will left untouched, and user should remove quotes and one space, and only then jump to next placeholder, that equals to **5** total
+The first placeholder, surrounded by parentheses, can be erased by the user, but then the surrounding parentheses will be left untouched and the user has to remove the parentheses and one space and only then jump to the next placeholder.
+That equates to **5** total
 keypresses: <kbd>BackSpace</kbd> (erase placeholder), <kbd>BackSpace</kbd> and
-<kbd>Delete</kbd> (erase braces), <kbd>Delete</kbd> (erase space),
+<kbd>Delete</kbd> (erase parentheses), <kbd>Delete</kbd> (erase space),
-<kbd>Ctrl+J</kbd> (jump to next placeholder).
+<kbd>Tab</kbd> (jump to next placeholder).

 However, with UltiSnips, it can be done via only one keypress:
 <kbd>BackSpace</kbd>: